Zhongshan (state)

 Zhongshan (中山 (Zhōngshān)) was a small state that existed during the Warring States period, which managed to survive for almost 120 years despite its small size.
-Its origins of its founder are a matter of contention between scholars.
+The origins of its founder are a matter of contention between scholars.

 Origins

 The origin of the Zhongshan state is disputed; some sources, such as the Records of the Grand Historian, label the state as being founded and ruled by Beidi (北狄), while others only list them as not being Zhou or Han.
 Zhongshan occupies roughly the same place as the earlier Xianyu state.
 The two countries, being Zhongshan and Xianyu, have a muddled history, as the term Zhongshan begins somewhat before the term Xianyu ends.
 Zhongshan, meaning central mountains, is first mentioned in 506 BC, by a Jin minister, as a hostile neighboring state.
 The last mention of the Xianyu, meanwhile, is in 489 BC, when Zhao Yang, a Jin minister, leads a military campaign against them.

 There are three reasons Zhongshan is often considered a continuation of Xianyu: Both had similar relationships with Qi and Jin, the two states were located in almost exactly the same place, and there is no historical record of Xianyu being conquered.
 It is considered possible that the name change marks a transition from a loosely-controlled confederation of Di tribes, to a more centralized state.
-One challenge to this theory of continuation is that after Zhongshan was conquered in 407-406, by the state of Wei, Marquess Wen of Wei gave the land to his eldest son Ji, and the state was based upon this.
+One challenge to this theory of continuation is that after Zhongshan was conquered in 407–406, by the state of Wei, Marquess Wen of Wei gave the land to his eldest son Ji, and the state was based upon this.
 However this theory is contradicted by a line of the Shiji, in which it states that the new state of Zhongshan came some time after this.
 Some theories postulate that this new state was a continuation of the earlier Xianyu, and others saying the ruling family of the new Zhongshan came from a line of the Zhou.
 Because of this, there is no definitive answer as to the ethnicity of Zhongshan, or even to the ethnicity of the royal family; however, it is known that the country's population was mixed.